 - Epidemiology learning outcomes listed below (n=6)

-- Evaluate a public health surveillance system, identify salient gaps, and methods to address them.
+- Students will evaluate a public health surveillance system, identify salient gaps, and methods to address them.

-- Determine the appropriate study designs for a given public health problem and context.
+- Students will determine the appropriate study designs for a given public health problem and context.

-- Compare and contrast the strengths and limitations of epidemiologic study designs (randomized trials and observational studies), including biases and methods to minimize bias.
+- Students will compare and contrast the strengths and limitations of epidemiologic study designs (randomized trials and observational studies), including biases and methods to minimize bias.

-- Formulate a research question and manage and analyze data from public health administrative or surveillance data, or electronic health data repositories.
+- Students will formulate a research question and manage and analyze data from public health administrative or surveillance data, or electronic health data repositories.

-- Develop appropriate data collection protocols for a given public health issue and context.
+- Students will develop appropriate data collection protocols for a given public health issue and context.

 † CEPH Council of Education for Public Health is the accrediting body for all schools and programs in public health.